 6. To work the next right side row, work the necessary number of stitches before being asked to turn your work.
 Here I have worked to 1 stitch before the last wrapped stitch.
 To wrap the stitch, repeat instructions 1 – 5.
 Continue in this way until you have worked the necessary number of rows.

 7. When you have completed all the short rows you will begin to work across all the stitches again, working the wrapped stitches as you come to them.
 When you come to the first wrapped stitch, insert the right needle in to the wrap of yarn that is around the base of the next stitch and lift it on to the left-hand needle.
 (If this is a knit stitch lift the wrap from the front, if it is a purl stitch lift the wrap from the back.)

 8. Work the wrap and the stitch together.

 9. Continue until you have worked all the wrapped stitches.

 Tip: The wrapped stitches will leave a slight gap after them on the needle (see image 6).
 These gaps can often be difficult to spot so after turning your work you could place a stitch marker before continuing to knit the wrong side row.
 This way you will be able to see exactly where the wrapped stitch is and leave the necessary number of stitches before the marker before wrapping the next stitch.
 These stitch markers can then be removed as you begin to work the wrapped stitches and move on to working the full row again.

-I’d love to see how you get on with using this technique so do share your success in the comments below or by using the hashtag #CreateRelaxUnwind on Instagram.
+I’d love to see how you get on with using this technique!
+Do share your success in the comments below or by using the hashtag #SlowSimpleCreative over on Instagram.